mgrassi12/whatdoesgrassiwant-backend/README.md

 - Setup a separate subscription to use as a nonprod environment.
 Have a nonprod -> prod flow managed by PRs that require passing tests to merge.
 - Create a proper write endpoint for the SQL db.
 - Move to Flex Consumption plan when Linux Consumption is closer to EOL.
+- Make a high level architecture diagram for this readme.